 Recent virus-related events and financial market turmoil are raising anxiety levels for all investors.
 Rest assured, we have helped clients survive and ultimately prosper through four decades of other acute crises and panics.
 The difficulty we all have is to get past the present fear and look ahead to the time when the panic passes.
 Some of our clients have not experienced the emotions of a bear market of this type, while some of our long-term clients have seen several.
 Our own experience tells us that every time volatility, turmoil and emotions run this high, a major investment opportunity is close at hand.
 That is one reason why we are optimistic that today’s crisis will eventually taper off and the financial markets will advance strongly in the years ahead.
 History is on our side, as major market advances typically start amid all the turmoil.

 We have managed client portfolios through many other crises and are confident that our experience, conservative philosophy, and pro-active investment disciplines will see your portfolio through today’s difficult environment.
-Our expectation is to see new benchmark highs in your wealth in the next bull market, as we have accomplished in 17 of the last 20 years.
+Our expectation is to see new benchmark highs in your wealth in the next bull market.

 Thank you for your patience and continued confidence during these challenging times.
 We will do our best to keep you updated on our current thinking throughout this period.